Last weekend a friend shared that she is expecting a baby boy. I am so excited for her.

 - The circumcision.
 The bright crimson red bundle of pain.
 I barely even looked at it the first couple days.
 I told my husband he was in charge of his sons boy parts.
 Yes, I am a baby.
 In my defense I easily faint if anyone even talks about blood so this was in both of our best interests.
 Follow your doctor’s advice on baths and cleaning.
 Also, never skimp on the vaseline and gauze.
 Just squirt lots of vaseline on the gauze like a soft serve ice cream cone and lay it on top, then diaper.

 - Stock up on the squeezable vaseline.
 I didn’t understand how much I was going to go through the tubes of vaseline.
 Don’t buy the big tub of Vaseline!
 I made that mistake.
 You need the squeeze tubes so you can easily squeeze it onto the little cotton squares and lay on top of your little boy’s parts.
+I like these here.
 There isn’t time to wipe off your fingers while in the middle of a diaper change.
-I bought one at the store and then in a couple of days ordered 5 more.
+I bought some at the store and then in a couple of days ordered 5 more.

 4. Point the boy parts down when diapering.
 At about 6 months old try to make sure the boy parts are pointed down in the diaper.
 If it isn’t the pee comes right up their stomach and out the front of their shirt.